simpeter/apd/docs/lab0.md

 ## Run DeathStarBench in VMs and Test It

-Similar to testing DeathStarBench in bare mental servers, run curl on one of the client machines:
+Similar to testing DeathStarBench in bare mental servers, run curl on one of the client machines (make sure all service are running via `docker service ls`):

 ```console
 user@client0:~$ curl 'http://server0:5000/reservation?inDate=2015-04-19&outDate=2015-04-24&lat=nil&lon=nil&hotelId=9&customerName=Cornell_1&username=Cornell_1&password=1111111111&number=1'